 There’s nothing too wrong with Disney’s 2016 remake of Pete’s Dragon.
 But there’s little that’s exceptional and worth remembering too.

-I must have mentioned in my other reviews that I’m not supportive of movie remakes.
-They just seem impossible to get right, agree?
-Regurgitate too much of the original and the remake quickly becomes dreary.
-Inject too much fresh material and even the most accommodating fan of the original would be incensed.
-Just what is the right formula, if any at all?
+Regurgitate too much of the original and the remake becomes dreary.
+Inject too much fresh material and even the most accommodating fan of the original is incensed.
+Just what is the right formula, if that exists at all?

-Pete’s Dragon (2016) doesn’t fall into either of these traps.
-In fact, I must say the new version of Elliot the Green Dragon wasn’t at all the menacing, Smaug-like monstrosity I thought CGI would transform him into.
-By rewriting the story and adding an updated background to Pete, a deeper poignancy is also achieved.
-Overall, the remake feels very modern, very refreshing.
-The absence pf kiddish slapstick also means adults wouldn’t get bored watching it.
-This is one movie great for bringing the kids to on a weekend night.
+Pete’s Dragon (2016) doesn’t fall into either of the traps highlighted above.
+In fact, I must say the new version of Elliot the Green Dragon wasn’t at all the menacing, Smaug-like monstrosity I feared CGI would transform him into.

 By extensively rewriting the plot, and adding an updated backstory to Pete, there’s also a deeper poignancy.
 This effectively broadened the overall appeal of the remake.

 The above said, with the original movie itself no more than a run-of-the-mill orphan-ends-up-great story, there was little else that could have been done to further enrich the plot.
 You know what’s going to happen at the end.
 You’re never too worried by Karl Urban’s animosity as well, and neither do you expect any greatness from Robert Redford’s sagely elder.